-20. Hokkaido Highway Blues
+25. Hokkaido Highway Blues by Will Ferguson

 This novel by Canadian man Will Ferguson showcases his travels across Japan, when he hitchhiked from the southern tip to the northern tip in time with the changing cherry blossoms.
 During his pilgrimage he meets a wide variety of characters in rural Japanese settings.
 They live up to the Japanese term omotenashi, which means to provide wholehearted hospitality to guests, by going way out of their way on multiple occasions to show him local points of interest.